DanEllen/AirBnB-NYC-2019-Visualization-Project/README.md

 # AirBnB-NYC-2019-Visualization-Project
-A visualization project to understand the AirBnB market in NYC
+A visualization project to understand the Airbnb market in NYC